There are at least 5 Reasons my son believes in Catastrophism, and why he doesn't believe in macroevolution. (Post may contain affiliate links).

 One of my all-time favorites is the “The Time Twins” series by DB Macks.
 I discovered this series through Creation Research Society Quarterly Magazine.
 I can honestly say I have never read a more eye-opening series than this one.
 Because there are a few scenes that are graphic, I waited until Nathan was 10 to read it to him.
 And he absolutely loved it. =)

-I have met some really interesting people over the years.
+I have met some interesting people over the years.
 One friend I met while at Loma Linda University has had a profound effect on Nathan.
 MaryAnn works with Dr. Gary Parker in Florida.
 When she visits, she always brings hands-on goodies, such as fossils, to share and discuss with Nathan.

 4. The eruption of Mt.
 St. Helens 1980.

 This disaster is nicknamed, “The Little Grand Canyon.”
 Mt.
 St. Helens testifies that it doesn’t take millions of years for layers and fossils to form.
 There is a little museum on the road to the Mt.
 St. Helens that you can visit.
-Here you will find evidences and discussions of the alternative viewpoint that you won’t hear at the “main event” up the street.
+Here you will find evidence and discussions of the alternative viewpoint that you won't hear at the “main event” up the street.
 While MaryAnn worked at the museum, Nathan benefited from her connections. 🙂

 5. He has been exposed to ALL the evidence

 When kids attend public school, they are only exposed to one side of the issue.
 Evolution is taught as fact with no alternatives allowed.
-In essence, the public school system has been “scrubbed clean” of any mention of the creation viewpoint.
+The public school system has been “scrubbed clean” of any mention of the creation viewpoint.
 People have been led to believe that evolution is “science” and creationism is “religion.”
-Thus, most people don’t have a problem with that at all, to the detriment of their kids, who are growing up with a faulty foundation that will color their point-of-view for the rest of their lives. 🙁
+Thus, most people don't have a problem with that at all, to the detriment of their kids, who are growing up with a faulty foundation that will color their point-of-view for the rest of their lives. 🙁

 I have gobbled up all the good books I could find on the subject since before I even knew I was going to have a child.
 From preschool on up.
-This is an extremely important issue to me, and it should be to other Christians as well.
+This is an extremely critical issue to me, and it should be to other Christians as well.
 This why I have taken every single opportunity I have had and continue to have to make sure my son sees things from both sides so that he can DECIDE FOR HIMSELF what he believes.

 The main reason we are losing our kids in college is because we have not prepared them for the onslaught of evolutionary thoughts and ideas that they will be exposed to at the college level.
 And the sad reality is that most so-called Christian universities are also compromising with the message of the bible and secular science.